YashwanthPepakayala/The-Winning-Poker-Deck/README.md

 Efficient Data Handling: Work with dictionaries, lists, and collections to manage player data and hand evaluations.
 Algorithm Optimization: Learn how to efficiently compare large sets of data, optimize for speed, and ensure accuracy.
 Real-World Python Skills: Build confidence in applying Python’s advanced features like sorting algorithms, dictionaries, and object-oriented programming.

+🏆 Skills Demonstrated
+Object-Oriented Programming (OOP)
+Data Manipulation with Python
+Algorithm Design for game logic
+Modular Code Structure

+👩‍💼 Why Recruiters Love This Project?
+This project demonstrates:
+Clear understanding of complex problem-solving.
+Ability to write readable and maintainable code.
+Application of real-world scenarios to programming challenges.